 Modern mobile augmented-reality systems make use of tracking technology and sensors.
 Such technologies include digital cameras, optical sensors, accelerometers, GPS, gyroscopes, solid-state compasses, and RFID.
 These technologies offer varying levels of accuracy and precision catered for different functions and needs.

 Mobile augmented reality applications are gaining popularity due to the wide adoption of mobile and especially wearable devices.
 However, they often rely on computationally intensive computer vision algorithms with extreme latency requirements.
 Due to a large amount of computing power required, offloading data processing to another machine is often used.
 This method, however, brings about additional constraints and problems such as bandwidth.
 Therefore, strong network infrastructure is required to sustain the system.

 Input devices can be used for speech recognition that will translate users’ spoke words into pre-set computer instructions.
 Furthermore, the system is capable of interpreting a user’s body movements through visual sensors or detection embedded in a periapical device such as a wand, stylus, pointer, glove, or other body wear.

 The computer analyses the sensed visual and other data to synthesize and position augmentations.
 Computers are responsible for the graphics that go with augmented reality.
 Computers are the core aspect of augmented reality.

 Augmented Reality Software

 Ionic integration is the complete open-source SDK for hybrid mobile applications development.
 Programming languages that support it include CSS, HTML5, and Sass.
 Typically, Unity is used for games, and ionic is used for mobile apps.
 However, it is possible to integrate both.

 Augmented Reality Development

 Environmental & Context Design

 It can be used in many different ways and for different groups of people.
 Users can use their entire bodies to interact with the software (Public).
-Users may also be able to interact with it through the usage of their smartphone in a public place (Personal).
-Users can also use their desktop, hence not much movement is required (Intimate).
+They may also be able to interact with it through the usage of their smartphone in a public place (Personal), Can also use their desktop, hence not much movement is required (Intimate).
 It can also be used via Wearable (Private).